Discovering drowned Doggerland

 “There is actually very little evidence left because much of it has eroded underwater; it’s like trying to find just part of a needle within a haystack.
 What we have found though is a remarkable amount of evidence and we are now able to pinpoint the best places to find preserved signs of life.”

-Drowned Landscapes is on display at The Royal Society Summer Science Exhibition 2012 from 3 – 8 July at the Royal Society in London.
+Drowned Landscapes is on display at The Royal Society Summer Science Exhibition 2012 from 3 to 8 July at the Royal Society in London.
+Further information on the exhibit.